What is Sexual Harassment?

 Sexual harassment is defined as unwelcome behaviour of a sexual nature.
 Sexual harassment is when someone behaves in a way which makes you feel distressed, intimidated or offended and the behaviour is of a sexual nature.
 Sexual harassment is a form of discrimination under the Equality Act 2010.
 Sexual harassment is not okay and has no place in the University community.

 If you feel you are the subject of sexual harassment or are worried about someone else then you can talk in confidence to a University Welfare Adviser.
 To arrange an appointment you can email email@example.com or call 01904 876477 or ask for Welfare at the Student Information Desk in the Holgate Student Centre.
+Through making a report on this report and support site to a named adviser, you will also be put in touch with a University Welfare Adviser.
 If the sexual harassment is coming from a student group e.g. a student union approved club or society please also alert the Student Union to your concerns.